zhengz99/zhengz99.github.io/_pages/about.md

 ## 📰 News

 - 🎉 Two papers accepted at AAAI 2025.
 Congratulations to Weibo and Junfeng!
 - 🎉 Two papers accepted at KDD 2025.
-Congratulations to Lirui and Weibo!
+Congratulations to Li Rui and Weibo!
 - 🎉 One paper accepted at EMNLP 2024 Main.
-Congratulations to Lirui!
+Congratulations to Li Rui!
 - 🎉 One paper accepted at WSDM 2025.
 Congratulations to Yanmin!
 - 🎉 Two papers (one as first author) accepted at NeurIPS 2024.
 Congratulations to Weibo, and special thanks to Prof. Qi Liu and Prof. Zhenya Huang for the guidance!